simon987/dataarchivist.net/content/posts/ytdl_1.md

 ---

-Google has been known to terminate entire Youtube channels without notice in the hope of staying advertiser friendly. **58 million "problematic" videos were deleted from the platform in Q3 2018** <sup>[1](#sources)</sup>.
+Google has been known to terminate entire Youtube channels without notice in the hope of staying advertiser-friendly. **58 million "problematic" videos were deleted from the platform in Q3 2018** <sup>[1](#sources)</sup>.
-This week we are exploring various Youtube archival solutions that utilizes [youtube-dl](https://github.com/ytdl-org/youtube-dl/), a command-line program that extracts and downloads videos from web pages.
+This week we are exploring various Youtube archival solutions that utilizes [youtube-dl](https://github.com/ytdl-org/youtube-dl/), a command-line program that extracts and download videos from web pages.

 {{< figure src="/ytdl/1.png" title="Channels removed, by removal reason">}}

 # Installation